-Program Executive Office, Unmanned and Weapons
+Program Executive Office, Unmanned Aviation and Strike Weapons

 PEO U&W is the central management authority responsible for the development, production, fielding and sustainment of the Navy's unmanned aircraft, weapons and target systems.
 U&W includes nine programs and the Common Standards and Interoperability (CSI) office.

 Rear Adm.
 Stephen Tedford, U.S. Navy

 Program Executive Officer, Unmanned Aviation and Strike Weapons

 Rear Adm.
 Stephen Tedford, a native of Huntington, New York, was commissioned an ensign through Naval Reserve Officers Training Corps and was designated a naval aviator in 1993.